Forever Farms provides long-term land security to area farmers and ranchers

 More than a Farm

-So, while providing much-needed jobs to our rural economy, the farm also provides highly sought-after organic farming skills training that is building the resiliency and sustainability of our local food system.
+Many local farmers and leaders in the local food movement have gained their early experience at Mountain Bounty Farm.
+While providing much-needed jobs to our rural economy, the farm also provides highly sought-after organic farming skills training that is building the resiliency and sustainability of our local food system.

 Local Forever Farms